Chart Color Schemes

 Beaumont Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Notable ones include Rouse Hill Town Centre Expansion, Samantha Riley Drive Affordable Housing, Verde Estate North Kellyville, and North Kellyville Precinct Development.
-The following list details those most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 such projects that are expected to impact the area.
+Notable among these are the Rouse Hill Town Centre Expansion, Samantha Riley Drive Affordable Housing project, Verde Estate North Kellyville development, and the North Kellyville Precinct Development.
+The following list provides details on those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.